Hello everyone,

 I sublet my studio apartment in the Village, came to an end and I moved to the Upper West Side of Manhattan, into a lovely specious apartment, on the Tenth Floor of an impressive building, overlooking the Hudson River...
 I shared it with two

-Service) We never talked about it; even though I was "Dying to know!"
-My other roommate was Ariel; a young twenty one years old student, right after his Military Service in Israel who was now a Freshman at N.Y.U.
+Service) We never talked about it (even though I was "Dying to know!")...
+Ariel, my other 'roommate' was a twenty one years old student, right after his Military Service in Israel, who was now a Freshman at N.Y.U.

 There

-were many people coming and going, through this large and bright apartment...
+were many people coming and going through our large and bright apartment...
 I was delighted to leave behind me the Self-Imposed isolation, which I created for myself in the Village...
-The "Bulimia" cleared completely and my Entire Being' was sparkling with 'Joy of Life!'...
+The "Bulimia" cleared completely and my entire being' was sparkling with 'Joy of Life!'...
 I was discovering again the the pleasures of stimulating company, making new friends and most of all, delighted to get over my 'Self Imposed' months of loneliness, in my small Studio Apartment in the Village...
-The new apartment was known as the "Social Gathering Place' for Israelis who visited or lived
+The new apartment was known as the "Social Gathering Place', for Israelis who visited or lived

-It was there, that I had my first 'experience' with Marijuana...
+It was there when I had my first 'experience' with Marijuana...
 In Israel of those days, Marijuana was looked upon as one of the drugs only criminals use...
-My new friends tried to convince me, that there is "Nothing Wrong" with smoking a little pot...
+My new friends, tried to convince me, that there is "Nothing Wrong" with smoking a little pot...
 But I strongly refused!
 After six months, they finally were able to convinced me to take a few puffs...
-After choking and coughing, I found myself laughing and was unable to stop...
-It seemed as if my senses, were going through some kind of 'Amazing Awakening'!
-I felt as if I was a child again, who is discovering the world around her, for the first time...
-It almost seemed as if I was walking in the footsteps of our Biblical Eve, after taking the First Bit, from the Forbidden Apple...
-However, as incredible as this experience was, I decided that if I smoke it again, I would only do so with the next man I love...
-I was also beginning to wonder, if I will ever meet another man,whom I would be able to love, as much as I loved Paul...
+After choking and coughing I found myself laughing and was unable to stop...
+It seemed as if my senses were going through some kind of 'Amazing Awakening'!
+I felt as if I was a child again, who is discovering the world around her for the first time...
+It almost seemed as if I was walking in the footsteps of our Biblical Eve; after taking the First Bit from the Forbidden Apple However, as incredible as this experience was, I decided that if I smoke it again, I would only do so with the man I love...
+I was also beginning to wonder if I will ever meet another man, I would be able to love as much as I loved Paul...

 best performances and the two of us, were busy going to many

-concerts and shows, we had time for, between our classes and work...
-Our relationship reminded me, of the one I developed in my short
+concerts and shows, we had time to go, between our classes and work...
+Our relationship reminded me of the one I developed in my short

-stay in Paris; with young Jacques, whom I teased and treated like a young brother (European Vacation) We also cared for one another, making sure we were O.K, as siblings would do...
+stay in Paris; with young Jacques, whom I teased and treated like a young brother (European Vacation) We cared for one another and made sure we were O.K, as Siblings do...

 ![]() |

-When I was not teaching or studying, I walked all over Manhattan, fascinated by everything I saw, as if I was looking at Pictures in an Exhibition..The yellow cabs which seemed like flocks of doves, descending and stopping to collect a few crumbs they found here and there...
-Girls wearing pink and blue 'Tutus' were climbing the old crooked stairs to the Ballet Studio of 'Igor and Madam' on 52 St and 7th Ave.
-An Italian Vendor, was selling flowers on the corner of my street and was always smiling at me, as I passed, giving me a flower and saying in his thick Italian Accent: "Bella Bellisema!"X
+When I was not teaching or studying, I walked all over Manhattan, fascinated by everything I saw; as if I was looking at Pictures in an Exhibition..The yellow cabs, seemed like flocks of doves; descending and stopping to collect several crumbs, which they found here and there...
+Girls wearing pink and blue 'Tutus' were climbing the old crooked stairs, to the Ballet Studio of 'Igor and Madam' on 52 St and 7th Ave...
+An Italian Vendor was selling flowers on the corner of my street and was always smiling as I passed by to give me a flower, saying in his thick Italian Accent: "Bella Bellisema!"X

 ![]() | |

-I liked to stroll in the crowded streets of China Town, with it's restaurants and Souvenir Shops...The public phone booths were decorated, as if they were little Pagodas...
-I was walking by the United Nations Building, looking at the many colorful flags of the countries they represented, swaying in the wind...
-Watching the Diplomats in their Tailored Suits, walking back and forth, along shiny corridors of the United Nation building, oblivious to the cleaning crew, which were shrinking to the side, when ever those 'Important People' walked by, then rush back to resume their work of polishing the Marble Walls and washing (again) the Shiny Floor...
+I liked to stroll in the crowded streets of China Town, with it's restaurants and Souvenir Shops...The public phone booths were decorated as if they were little Pagodas...
+I was walking by the United Nations Building, looking at the many colorful flags of the countries which they represented; swaying in the wind and was watching the Diplomats, in their Tailored Suits,who were walking back and forth, along the many corridors, of the United Nation building; oblivious to the cleaning crew, which were shrinking to the side, when ever those 'Important People' walked by and rush back to resume their work of polishing the Marble Walls and washing (again) the Shiny Floor...

 ![]() |